How to design a great landing page for WordPress

 Of course, you might want to skip the hard work and simply use a service that builds in professional marketing quality structures, themes and layouts and allows you to rapidly create awesome landing pages using no more than a few minutes of your time.

-If you don't feel like designing perfect landing pages from scratch, fighting with CSS, HTML, and/or PHP then simply use a WordPress theme like JustLanded or themes from other leading theme and template designers.
+If you don't feel like designing perfect landing pages from scratch, fighting with CSS, HTML, and/or PHP then simply use a WordPress theme from one of the leading theme and template designers.

 The advantage of this is that a high quality theme or template will integrate excellent SEO features, most likely offer responsive Web design, and generally look professional and attractive, right out of the box.